Catherine has vended at multiple renaissance faires and knows the ins and outs of the industry.

 Like a diabetic, there are many treats at the faire that don't work for the person on the gluten-free diet, but there are a number of others that do.

 - Check on roasted meat dishes, such as smoked turkey legs or steak on a stick, to determine if any sauces or condiments were used in preparation that might contain gluten.

 - Avoid breaded foods.

-- Ask for your food cooked without sauce, if possible
+- Ask for your food to be cooked without sauce, if possible.

 - Meat on a skewer